Spanish stocks - Factors to watch on Tuesday

 Venture capital funds Starwood and Blackstone are considering buying a 29.5 percent stake in NH Hotel Group held by China’s HNA, said newspaper El Confidencial, citing unnamed sources close to the negotiations.

-Deutsche Bank raises to“buy” from“hold” with target price raised to 190 euros from 170 euros.
+Deutsche Bank raises to “buy” from “hold” with target price raised to 190 euros from 170 euros.

 Spanish oil firm Repsol announced on Monday it would open 200 gasoline stations in Mexico in 2018, with plans to open a similar number annually in coming years to attain up to 10 percent market share in five years.